Alfresco/docs-alfresco/process-services/2.4/upgrade/index.md

 The following are third party breaking changes that have occured.

-* Spring framework upgraded from 5 to 6
+* Spring framework upgraded from 4.x to 5
-* Spring boot upgraded from 2.x to 3
+* Spring boot upgraded from 1.x to 2
-* Hibernate upgraded from 5.x to 6
+* Hibernate upgraded from 4.x to 5
-* Jakarta EE
-* Tomcat 10
-* Java 17

-> **Note:** If you have custom code, you’ll need to upgrade these components to use the latest APIs.